Skip to content

 Reference

-TraceMLTrainer accepts:
+TraceMLTrainer (legacy thin wrapper) accepts:

 • everything that normal transformers.Trainer accepts